Orleans Parish Prison: House of Detention and Community Corrections Center

+In 1967, the House of Detention complex opened at 2735 Perdido St, followed by the Community Corrections Center (CCC) complex across the street in 1976.

 The Orleans Parish Prison has had tremendous problems for a long time, mostly caused by lack of monitoring of the inmates by deputies.
 Several fights, stabbings and deaths have occurred in the prison, mostly in the 13-story high-rise House of Detention which has become infamous.

 A group of inmates filed a class-action lawsuit against the jail in 1969 but problems still went unaddressed.
 Statistics researchers considered Orleans Parish Prison to be probably the worst jail in the country.
 The prison was described as too large, understaffed, and filthy.
 Prisoners lived in fear of being beaten or raped.
 In 2012 there were 600 ambulance runs to the emergency room, with more than half of them related to violence.
 Guards rarely patrolled the House of Detention, one of several buildings comprising the Orleans Parish Prison complex.
 Prisoners had access to drugs and weapons such as kitchen knives and handguns by way of guards.

 Abandonment during Hurricane Katrina

 On August 29, 2005, when Hurricane Katrina–an extremely destructive and deadly category 5 hurricane–struck the Gulf Coast, the staff of Orleans Parish Sheriff's Office abandoned the jail, leaving roughly 650 prisoners in their cells with no access to food, water, or ventilation for days.
-Deputies returned to the Orleans Parish Prison days later and began evacuating inmates to surrounding areas which included the Elayn Hunt Correctional Center, the I-10 overpass, and the Broad Street overpass.
+Deputies returned to the Orleans Parish Prison days later and began evacuating inmates to surrounding areas which included the Elayn Hunt Correctional Center, the I-10 overpass, and the Broad Avenue overpass.

 In over 400 testimonials conducted by the American Civil Liberties Union, prisoners described their experiences during the abandonment which included exposure to floodwater and other elements, hunger, beatings by jail staff and other inmates, and other racially-charged abuse by jail staff.
 While there is no official death count for prisoners that were left behind, 517 prisoners were later registered as "unaccounted for" by Humans Rights Watch.

+CCC has since been abandoned since 2005, and HOD closed in 2012.